 Dougie!Cooper is the balloon of the Return.
 Even though I laugh as I write it, I know it to be true.
 He certainly carried a message, and the people who came into contact with him each took that message and interpreted what they needed from it.
 Step by step, interaction by interaction, the fragmented psyche of Dougie!Cooper grew.
 Janey-E, Sonny Jim and all the others did indeed fill his heart.

 Primarily in literature, balloons are used to symbolize innocence, childhood and freedom.
 Dale’s innocence in his Dougie persona is a given, as is his childlike nature, but it is the quality of freedom which I think is the most important, if not necessarily the most obvious.
 As Dougie, Dale is free of his obligations towards Twin Peaks, towards the Bureau.
 His feelings of responsibility regarding his Doppelganger’s actions are lifted, at least temporarily.
 Perhaps most importantly, he is free of his logic, of his natural inclination to look for explanations or to engage on a ponderous level with any of the metaphysical happenings surrounding him.
 He is pure – act, react, intuit.
-In his debilitated mental state, which could be considered limiting physically, he is more free than he ever was before mentally.
+In his debilitated mental state, which could be considered limiting physically, he is freer than he ever was before mentally.
 It’s been suggested in previous articles that this is a form of enlightenment, and I would argue that it’s true.

 In dream interpretation, the balloon can have widely varied meaning depending on whether the balloon is free floating or tied down.
 A free floating balloon, one that is drifting away, could mean the loss of a dream, or loss of hope.
 However, all the balloons in The Return are anchored or weighted down – symbolic of the achievement of happiness, and definitely indicative of Dale’s state as Dougie.